CptChiler/rawDIAtect/README.md

 ```
 sudo Rscript path/to/your/file/rawDIAtect.R
 ```
 The script will install all dependecies upon the first run.
+Read setup before first run.

 Dependecies:
  - readr